IF YOU ARE STUCK BY A NEEDLE PLEASE CALL THIS NUMBER IMMEDIATELY.

 University of Florida Student Conduct and Honor Code

 In 1995 the UF student body enacted an honor code and voluntarily committed itself to the highest standards of honesty and integrity.
 When students enroll at the university, they commit themselves to the standard drafted and enacted by students.
-The entire document may be accessed at

 UNIVERSITY OF FLORIDA COLLEGE OF MEDICINE POLICY ON STUDENT EVALUATIONS OF COURSES, CLERKSHIPS, AND FACULTY